Zack Fair

-Zack was not originally a part of Final Fantasy VII's story during development, but scenario writer Kazushige Nojima wanted to bring a sense of mystery to the title, and created the character to help complicate Cloud's backstory.
+Zack was not originally part of Final Fantasy VII's story during development, but scenario writer Kazushige Nojima wanted to bring a sense of mystery to the title, and created the character to help complicate Cloud's backstory.
 He was designed by Tetsuya Nomura, and his last name is derived from "fair weather", to contrast with Cloud's last name, Strife.
 With Zack's conceptual backstory in place for Final Fantasy VII, the staff decided to use Compilation of Final Fantasy VII to expand upon his character.
-Zack is voiced by Kenichi Suzumura in Japanese and Rick Gomez in English works prior to Final Fantasy VII Remake, in which he is voiced by Caleb Pierce.
+Zack is voiced by Kenichi Suzumura in Japanese and Rick Gomez in English prior to Final Fantasy VII Remake, in which he is voiced by Caleb Pierce.
 Suzumura was chosen specifically by Nomura for his voice, and was given the role without an audition.
 Western critics have praised Zack's character, commenting on his development since Final Fantasy VII.